technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 03/Lab 03.md

 10. Test your enhanced agent with this complex question:

-    Who is the current CEO of the company that owns GitHub?
+    +++Who is the current CEO of the company that owns GitHub?
 Where did they earn their MBA?
 What's the average rent for a one-bedroom apartment near that campus?
-What's the air quality index in that area today?
+What's the air quality index in that area today?+++

     ![](./media/image24.png)